virgesmith/neworder/docs/tips.md

 neworder.log(neworder.time.isnever(n)) # True
 ```

-## Types
+## Data Types

 !!! warning "Static typing"
     Unlike python, C++ is a *statically typed* language and so `neworder` is strict about types.

 If an argument to a `neworder` method or function is not the correct type, it will fail immediately (as opposed to python, which will fail only if an invalid operation for the given type is attempted).
-This applies to contained types (`dtype`) too.
-This function expects an integer, and will do this if you pass it a floating-point argument:
+This applies to contained types (numpy's `dtype`) too.
+In the example below, the function is expecting an integer, and will complain if you pass it a floating-point argument:

 ```python
 >>> import neworder